twbs/bootstrap/site/content/docs/5.3/getting-started/download.md

 ```

 {{< callout warning >}}
 **Heads up!** We use and advise to use [jsDelivr](https://www.jsdelivr.com/) in our documentation.
-However, in some cases, like in some specific countries or environments, you might need to use other CDN providers, such as [unpkg](https://unpkg.com/).
+However, in some cases, like in some specific countries or environments, you might need to use other CDN providers, such as [cdnjs](https://cdnjs.com/) or [unpkg](https://unpkg.com/).

-In this case, you can replace `https://cdn.jsdelivr.net/npm/` with `https://unpkg.com/`.
+You'll find the same files on these CDN providers, albeit with different URLs.

+While changing the URLs, you'll also need to update the `integrity` attribute.
+Tools like [SRI Hash Generator](https://www.srihash.org/) can help you generate the correct values.

+Easier, this [cdnjs Bootstrap direct link](https://cdnjs.com/libraries/bootstrap) provides a ready-to-use HTML snippet for each version of Bootstrap where you can just copy and paste the script tag.
 {{< /callout >}}

 ## Package managers